News & INSIGHTS

 Large annual expenses are paid.
 This one is a bit subjective, but I have found that aside from the upcoming holidays, most people have already paid most of their “big-ticket” expenses for the year: vacations, tuition at the beginning of a semester, renovation projects, etc.

 Proposed tax changes.
 There was proposed legislation in 2021 to eliminate or greatly reduce the ability to create “mega back door Roth” contributions.
-It did not pass, but it is obviously in the crosshairs of some lawmakers in Congress.
-It is worth considering, as this strategy may not be available in the coming years.
+It did not pass, but it has been in the crosshairs of some lawmakers in Congress.
+It is worth considering, as this strategy may not be available in the future.

 Please reach out to us with questions – we have deep expertise assisting clients explore their 401(k) plan options.
 As always, please consult with the appropriate tax and financial professionals before making any decisions about your situation.
-Feel free to send an email to me or the Amplius team at AWA@ampliuswealth.com.
+Feel free to send an email to me at firstname.lastname@example.org.

 Amplius Wealth Advisors, LLC is registered as an investment adviser with the Securities and Exchange Commission (SEC).
 Any 3rd party information contained herein was prepared by sources deemed to be reliable, but is not guaranteed.
 This information should not be used as the primary basis for investment decisions, nor is it advice meeting the specific investment needs of any investor.